A very close copycat recipe for the popular Rib Tickler Rub!

 How do you cook with this Copycat Rib Tickler spice rub?

 This Copycat Rib Tickler is great sprinkled on just about every kind of meat – used as a rub before cooking, or after as more of a seasoning salt.
 And, my buddy Ed claims that Rib Tickler is the best for smoking meats.
 (He wanted me to try smoking with the Rib Tickler he sent me, not knowing that we recently sold our smoker because we never really cooked much with it.
 So I sold it to a neighbor who always wanted one).

-But even without a smoker or grill – you can make some delicious, super tender, oven-baked country ribs with this Copycat Rib Tickler Rub.
-We’re sharing that recipe on Friday – so check back for the details.
+But even without a smoker or grill – you can make these delicious, super tender, oven-baked country ribs with this Copycat Rib Tickler Rub.

 You might like these other homemade mixes:Print